Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Tips on How to Pay for MBA School

 Getting a Master of Business Administration is an investment.
-Tuition costs vary widely depending on the school, but the average cost in 2020 was $195,416 for the top 25 two-year programs in the US.
+Tuition costs vary widely depending on the school, but the average cost of an MBA is $61,800 for a program in the U.S.

-If you’ve committed to pursuing an MBA, the reality is that a higher income is probably still a few years away, but you’re responsible for the costs now.
-It can be daunting, but you have many options for making business school more affordable.
-The key is to plan ahead and do the research so you have plenty of time to take advantage of the opportunities out there.
-Here’s a few options to evaluate as you craft a plan to pay for your MBA program.
+If you’ve committed to pursuing an MBA, the reality is that a higher income is probably still a few years away.
+However, you’re responsible for the cost of schooling now.
+It can be daunting, but there are options for making business school more affordable.
+Here are a few tips to evaluate as you craft a plan to pay for your MBA program.

 Saving Up in Advance